Eschatologue/CM_wiki/docs/class/paladin/devotion.md

 The weapon also emits Bright Light in a 20-foot radius and Dim Light 20 feet beyond that.

 You can end this effect early (no action required).
-This effect also ends if you aren’t carrying the weapon.
+This effect also ends if you aren't carrying the weapon.

 ### Level 7: Aura of Devotion